 - (1) Prior to 2016, our paid service revenues mainly comprised of the revenues generated from MVAS and games and others.
 Digital reading was previously classified under "games and others".
 In order to align with our overall strategies, in 2016, digital reading was re-classified from "Games and others", and digital reading together with MVAS was determined as "Digital entertainment".
-Accordingly, the percentage of paid services revenues and the percentage of total revenues in 2014 and 2015 has been revised to conform to those of 2016. - (2) Games and others include web-based games, mobile games, online digital reading, content sales, and other online and mobile paid services through our own platforms.
-As mentioned in note (1) above, the percentage of paid services revenues and the percentage of total revenues in 2014 and 2015 has been revised to conform to those of 2016.
+Accordingly, the percentage of paid services revenues and the percentage of total revenues in 2015 have been revised to conform to those of 2016 and 2017. - (2) Games and others include web-based games, online digital reading, content sales, and other online and mobile paid services through our own platforms.
+As mentioned in note (1) above, the percentage of paid services revenues and the percentage of total revenues in 2015 have been revised to conform to those of 2016 and 2017.

-These revenue were recorded either on gross or net basis depending on the nature of the services that we provided to the customers.
+These revenues were recorded either on gross or net basis depending on the nature of the services that we provided to the customers.

-Our paid services revenues generated from China Mobile, a related party, accounted for 64.9%, 71.5% and 57.7% of our paid services revenues in 2014, 2015 and 2016, respectively.
-We generated paid services revenues of RMB240.9 million, RMB262.7 million and RMB105.4 million (US\$15.2 million) from providing services to customers of China Mobile and collecting fees through arrangements with China Mobile in 2014, 2015 and 2016, respectively.
-The decrease in paid services revenues with China Mobile was primarily due to the decline in users' demand for services provided through telecom operators in China, which was consistent with our expectations given the shrinking demand for such services in general.
-In the same years, we derived paid services revenues of RMB49.8 million, RMB10.8 million and RMB17.3 million (US\$2.5 million), respectively, from fixed fees from China Mobile for our mobile newspaper service.
+Our paid services revenues generated from China Mobile, a related party, accounted for 71.5%, 57.7% and 62.6% of our paid services revenues in 2015, 2016 and 2017, respectively.
+We generated paid services revenues of RMB262.7 million, RMB105.4 million and RMB126.7 million (US\$19.5 million) from providing services to customers of China Mobile and collecting fees through arrangements with China Mobile in 2015, 2016 and 2017, respectively.
+The increase in paid services revenues with China Mobile was primarily due to an increase in the MVAS revenues related to certain short-term new business.
+We derived paid services revenues of RMB10.8 million, RMB17.3 million and RMB12.0 million (US\$1.8 million) for the years ended December 31, 2015, 2016 and 2017, respectively, from fixed fees from China Mobile for our mobile newspaper service.